matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

         }
 ```

-The goal is to end up with valid instructions so the loop can continue and finally decrypt our flag.
+The goal is to end up with valid instructions so the execution doesn't crash and the loop can continue and finally decrypt our flag.

 We can't just patch it since the decryption key is our input value.